-A youth focused, youth driven film series integrating narrative filmmaking, spoken word poetry and commissioned art, designed to generate conversations that change the narrative on learning disabilities and mental health stigmas.
+A youth focused, youth driven film series to ignite conversations that change the narrative on mental health stigmas.
+Click on the video icon to hear from some our project apprentices.

 Filmmaking offers a unique platform for young people to express their feelings and tell their stories.
 The experience of making a film can change their lives and, just as importantly, their stories can inspire change in the lives of others.

-These films will help build awareness and understanding, promoting peer-to-peer conversation and encouraging teens to take action on their learning disabilities and their mental health.
+We hope that these films will help build awareness and understanding, promoting peer-to-peer conversation and encouraging teens to take action.
 Sometimes they just don’t know where to turn.
 We know we can make a difference.
 We are grateful for your support.

 ”Early diagnosis and appropriate services for children and their families can make a difference in the lives of children with mental disorders.Center For Disease Control and Mental Health